aryaman-2307/AngryBirdsProject/README.md

        Adjust paths if files are organized in subdirectories.

 **3. Run the Project**
-   - For an IDE, locate the `LWJGL3Launcher` class under `core/src/main/java/com/angrybirds` and click **Run**.
+   - For an IDE, locate the `LWJGL3Launcher` class under `lwjgl3/src/main/java/com/angrybirds/lwjgl3/Lwjgl3Launcher.java` and click **Run**.
-   - For the terminal, navigate to the `bin` directory and execute:
-     ```bash
-     java -cp bin com.angrybirds.LWJGL3Launcher
-     ```

 ## Project Structure

+lwjgl3: Contains the LWJGL3Launcher, responsible for initializing and launching the game with the LWJGL3 backend.
+This setup manages window dimensions, display settings, and other core configurations essential for rendering the GUI and integrating with LibGDX’s windowing system.

 The game code is organized across multiple classes and screens, each contributing to gameplay functionality.
 The primary code structure is found under `core/src/main/java/com/angrybirds` and consists of the following:

-- **LWJGL3Launcher**: Initializes the game.
-Acts as the entry point for launching the project using the LWJGL3 framework, setting up the window and managing essential configurations.

 - **MenuScreen**: The main menu where players can resume a saved game, start a new one, or return to the home screen.
 Styled buttons enhance the user interface and align with the game’s visual theme.

 - **PauseScreen**: Pauses the game, offering options to resume, save, or return to the main menu.
 A semi-transparent overlay and UI elements convey the paused state effectively.

-- **GameplayScreen**: Contains the core gameplay mechanics, including the slingshot and the physics-based trajectory calculations.
+- **LevelScreen**: Contains the core gameplay mechanics, including the slingshot and the physics-based trajectory calculations.
 Handles player interactions with the slingshot to launch birds at targets, aiming to simulate the classic Angry Birds experience.

 Each screen includes UI components such as `TextButton` and `Table`, utilizing LibGDX’s scene2d library for layout management.
 Custom fonts and button themes are defined in `uiskin.json`, creating a visually cohesive and engaging experience.